Wisconsin governor urges peace ‘regardless’ of Rittenhouse outcome as demonstrators gather at courthouse - NewsBreak

 “To date, we have no reason to facilitate road closures, enact curfews or ask our communities to modify their daily routines,” police said.

-A representative for the city further told Nexstar there were no plans to close city offices or shorten working hours for government employees as of 1 p.m. on Tuesday.Legal expert weighs in on jury deliberations
+A representative for the city further told Nexstar there were no plans to close city offices or shorten working hours for government employees as of 1 p.m. on Tuesday.Nurse tells why she’s refusing COVID shot, not letting her kids get it either

 The city’s police, together with the Kenosha County Sheriff’s Department, had said on Facebook that their departments have worked to “improve response capabilities” over the last year, and since the unrest in Kenosha following the shooting of Jacob Blake, a Black man, by a white police officer on Aug.
 23, 2020.